sanskarGupta551/Ai_Projects___Topic_and_Code_Explained/README.md

 3. [Fashion_MNIST_with_CNN(s)](https://github.com/sanskarGupta551/Ai_Projects___Topic_and_Code_Explained/blob/main/Computer_Vision___Fashion_MNIST_with_CNN(s)/Fashion_MNIST_with_CNN(s).ipynb)

 * [Fashion MNIST](https://keras.io/api/datasets/fashion_mnist/) is a `Image Classification` dataset with `28x28` grayscale images of `10` Fashion categories.
-* This is a classic `Computer Vision` problem, often one of the first
+* This is a classic `Computer Vision` problem, often one of the first projects built by any `Computer Vision` enthusiast.
 * Here, we will build a` Deep Learning model` using `Convolutional Neural Networks (CNNs)` to solve this Image Classification problem.
 * `Dataset` - [Fashion MNIST](https://keras.io/api/datasets/fashion_mnist/) from Keras.